samarsoren/santali-spell-suggestion-wordlist/README.md

 Full license: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+**AI-safe Usage Note:**
+- This dataset may be used for **non-commercial AI and NLP research** only.
+- Commercial AI training or use of this dataset **requires explicit permission** from the copyright holder.

 ---

 ## ✍️ Citation
 If you use this dataset in research, please cite as:

 > Soren, Samar Michael.
 2025. *Santali Spell Suggestion Wordlist (36,694 Words)*.
 Language Resource Hub (LRH).
 Licensed under CC BY-NC-SA 4.0.
 [GitHub: Samar M Soren](https://github.com/SamarMSoren)
 DOI (via Zenodo): [10.5281/zenodo.17129951](https://zenodo.org/records/17129952)

 ---